RegularEverydayAverageGuy/WeaherStation/README.md

 ```
 coverage run -m unittest discover Tests
 ```
-if you are located in the parent directory of Tests where the test results are also stored in the *htmlcov** subdirectory.
+if you are located in the parent directory of Tests.

+Test results are stored in the **htmlcov** subdirectory.